What is cyclophosphamide?

 Use with other medicines

 - Cyclophosphamide can interact with other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+You should tell all of your doctors about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.
 You should also mention your treatment when you see other health professionals.

 - Cyclophosphamide should be used carefully if taken at the same time as: